 There are lots of ways to meditate.
-But hey, we’re all busy people, so let’s cut to the chase: what’s the best way?
+But hey, we’re all busy people, so let’s cut to the chase.
+What’s the best way?
 We’re going to find out.
-We’ll start by looking at what meditation actually is, some of the laws that govern it, and then get to the point about how to use meditation to create a better life.
+We’ll start by looking at what meditation actually is and some of the laws that govern it.
+Then we’ll get to the point about how to use meditation to create a better life.
 Because, full disclosure, that’s what every single one of these teachings from the Guide is really about.

 There’s a tendency to think that bigger is better.
-The truer way to express this, though, is that wholer is better.
+The truer way to express this, though, is that more whole is better.
 Said another way: more whole is more happy.
-Our goal, then, is to unify our whole selves, folding in the split off aspects of the Lower Self that remain in separation.
+Our goal, then, is to unify our whole selves, folding in the split-off aspects of the Lower Self that remain in separation.
 If we understand that this is where we’re going with meditation, it might make our practice of meditation a bit easier, and gobs more effective.

 Meditation is a tool we can use for deliberate, conscious creation.
 Truly, it’s one of the most powerfully creative things we can do.
 But frankly, we are always constantly creating, whether we realize it or not.
 All our conscious and unconscious opinions, all our happy and sad feelings, all our guided and misguided concepts about life—they all role up into one ball of actions and reactions that effects the outcome of everything that happens around us.

 Much as we might like to believe that our thoughts don’t matter as long as we keep them to ourselves, in fact, every thought has a consequence, and brings about a specific result.
 But considering how jumbled and conflicting our thoughts so often are, sometimes varying markedly from our emotions, it stands to reason that what we create must be a mixed-up mess.
 Indeed, our confusing lives are often a testament to this.